KhartesViewer/khartes/README.md

 This is a an example of a fairly easy sheet.

 Keep in mind that after you
-have created a fragment for one sheet, you can view that fragment even while working on the next sheet, as a kind of guide.
+have created a fragment for one sheet, you can view that fragment, even while working on the next sheet, as a kind of guide.
 So one strategy is to work on a series of sheets that are parallel to each other, starting with the easiest.

-There are some areas in the scroll data volume that I consider too difficult.
+There are some areas in the scroll data volume that I found to be too difficult.
 In these areas, fragments appear, disappear, and merge into each other in a way that seems impossible to track, no matter what software is used.
 If you try working in these areas,